brian-provenzano/docker-salt-masterminion/README.md

 ## Docker SaltStack Learning Lab
 Creates a simple master + three salt minions (2 ubuntu and 1 centos) for use in learning or labbing salt locally.
 A nice alternative to using vagrant that is much lighter and quicker to deal with.
 The master is set to auto accept all minion keys in the `master` config to ease setup and usage.
 I have also enabled `cli_summary` as well.
-Volumes are persisted as long as you do NOT run `make destroy`.
-If you wish tos top for the day just run `make stop` or `make halt` which will stop the containers.
-To restart run `make start`
+Volumes are persisted as long as you do NOT run `make destroy` (although your states and pillar files are NEVER deleted).
+If you wish to stop for the day and pick up later, just run `make stop` or `make halt` which will stop the containers.
+To restart again run `make start`.

 See the Usage instructions below for more step by step details on usage.